linode/manager/CONTRIBUTING.md

 `git rebase -i develop` will allow you to interactively pick which commits you want to keep and then you can address the conflicts as they appear.

-If you absolutely must merge the two branches, that is fine as we will squash all commits once the PR is merged.
+If you absolutely must merge the two branches, that is fine as we will squash all commits once the PR is merged, so we aren't that stressed about merge commits.

 ### Deploying

 We are following a CI/CD (continuous integration / continuous deployment) process for Cloud Manager.
 This means:
-1. `develop` branch gets automatically deployed to out development environment
+1. `develop` branch gets automatically deployed to our development environment
-2. `testing` branch gets automatically deployed to out testing environment
+2. `testing` branch gets automatically deployed to our testing environment
-3. `staging` branch gets automatically deployed to out staging environment
+3. `staging` branch gets automatically deployed to our staging environment
-4. `master` branch gets automatically deployed to out production environment, AKA https://cloud.linode.com
+4. `master` branch gets automatically deployed to our production environment, AKA https://cloud.linode.com

 This means we can deploy features quickly and efficiently.